Netcracker/KubeMarine/documentation/Troubleshooting.md

 * If the controller is just temporarily unavailable, then `CustomResource` is deleted as soon as the controller starts running.
 You just have to make the controller operational.
 This is the recommended approach as the controller is able to perform on-delete logic.
 * If the controller is removed, or you do not want to deal with an unavailable controller, remove `CustomResource` by manually deleting its finalizers.
 This approach is not recommended as the required on-delete logic for `CustomResource` is not executed by the controller.

-To manually delete a finalizer for `CustomResource`, execute the following command on one of the master nodes:
+To manually delete a finalizer for `CustomResource`, execute the following command on one of the control-plane nodes:

 ```bash
 kubectl patch <cr-singular-alias/cr-name> -p '{"metadata":{"finalizers":[]}}' --type=merge